Rational analogs of projective planes: Rational projective planes

-Therefore distinct solutions of integers $x$ and $y$ in dimension 32 correspond to distinct pairs of Pontryagin numbers of the realizing manifold in this dimension.
-Since Pontryagin numbers are homeomorphism invariants, we have found infinitely many homeomorphism types of smooth closed manifolds which are rational analogs of projective planes.
-This ends the proof of our main theorem \ref{1}.
+\begin{remark} Recall that in the rational surgery realization theorem \ref{bs}, as we construct a $\Q$-homotopy equivalence $f: M\rightarrow X$, Pontryagin numbers of the resulting manifold $M$ are realized by the input pairings $\langle p_I, \mu\rangle=\langle p_I(\tau_M), [M]\rangle$.
+Therefore distinct integer solutions $x$ and $y$ in dimension 32 correspond to distinct pairs of Pontryagin numbers, which are homeomorphism invariants.
+So we have shown that there are infinitely many homeomorphism types of closed smooth manifolds that are rational analogs of projective planes.
+This ends the proof of our main theorem \ref{main}. \end{remark}

-\begin{remark} There is another approach to compute the congruence relations among Pontryagin numbers of smooth closed manifolds.
-The torsion-free part of the oriented cobordism ring is a polynomial ring over $\Z$ generated by a set of smooth closed manifolds in dimension $4k$'s:
+\begin{remark} There is another approach to computing the congruence relations among Pontryagin numbers of closed smooth manifolds.
+The torsion-free part of the oriented cobordism ring is a polynomial ring over $\Z$, generated by a set of closed smooth manifolds in dimension $4k$, $k\geq 2$,

-where the generator $M^{4k}$ can be taken as any manifold satisfying the following characteristic number property \cite{st1}:
+where the generator $M^{4k}$ can be taken as any manifold satisfying the following characteristic number property by Stong \cite[Page 207]{st1}:

 Pontryagin numbers are oriented cobordism invariants.
-If we can find a set of basis manifold of $\Omega^{SO}_{4k}/$tor and compute the Pontryagin numbers, the congruence relations are then computable from the integer sublattice.
-Since $s_{k}[\CP^{2k}]=2k+1$, in many of the $4k$ dimensions (when $2k+1=q$ with $q$ a prime), $\CP^{2k}$ qualifies as a generator.
+If we can find a set of basis manifold of $\Omega^{SO}_{4k}/$tor and compute the Pontryagin numbers, the congruence relations are then computable from the integer sub-lattice.
+Since $s_{k}[\CP^{2k}]=2k+1$, in many of the $4k$ dimensions (when $2k+1=q$, with $q$ a prime), $\CP^{2k}$ qualifies as a generator.
 For example, in dimension 8,

-Then for any smooth closed $8$-dimensional manifold $N$, the Pontryagin number of $N$ can be written as a linear combination \\ with $k, \ell\in\Z$.
-Then the congruence relations among Pontryagin numbers of any 8-dimensional smooth closed manifold $N$ can be computed as
+In particular, for any closed smooth $8$-dimensional manifold $N$, the Pontryagin number of $N$ can be written as a linear combination \\ with $k, \ell\in\Z$.
+Thus, the congruence relations among Pontryagin numbers of any 8-dimensional closed smooth manifold $N$ can be computed as

 However, in dimensions such as $4k=16$ and $4k=28$ where $2k+1$ is not a prime, $\CP^{2k}$ does not satisfy the characteristic number property, thus fails to qualify as a generator.
-We have to construct a generating manifold from a disjoint union of $\CP^{2k}$ and certain complex hypersurfaces \cite{m}.
+We have to construct a generating manifold from a disjoint union of $\CP^{2k}$ and certain complex hypersurfaces (see Milnor \cite[Page 250]{m}).
 For example, in dimension $4k=16$, we have

 and in dimension $4k=28$